oalpay/petit_gcp/README.md

         .device_id = DEVICE_ID};

    gcp_app_config_t gcp_app_config = {
-        .cmd_callback = &app_command_callback, /* Wildcard command topic messages will be delivered to this callback from MQTT_TASK thread */
+        .cmd_callback = &app_command_callback, /* wildcard command topic messages will be delivered to this callback from MQTT_TASK thread */
         .config_callback = &app_config_callback, /* called from MQTT_TASK thread when config is received from GCP */
         .state_callback = &app_get_state_callback, /* called from GCP_APP thread and new state will be sent on if there is change from the previous state */
         .device_identifiers = &default_gcp_device_identifiers,